BrendonONeill/AnimeList-React-App/README.md

 If I continue to improve this application I would like to add a feature to creat accounts to track different animes and rank your top animes.
 I would use firebase as the backend or if I feel up to the task I could use mongodb to store the information.

 ## Deployment
-This is not hosted yet as im still work out some bugs and UI issues
+It is hosted on Render

 ### Bug Fixes and updates